Nori-zk/Nori-Website/README.md

+# Nori Website

+This is the Nori website, constructed with React + Vite (see below)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.